 US trip © IIASA

-(l-r): In front of the Academy of Science with Rania Kosti (IIASA Council Secretary), Barbara Kreissler (IIASA Head of CER), John Schellnhuber (IIASA Director General), and Debra Knopman (IIASA Council Member) .
+(l-r): In front of the Academy of Sciences with Ourania Kosti (US NMO Secretary), Barbara Kreissler (IIASA Head of CER), John Schellnhuber (IIASA Director General), and Debra Knopman (IIASA Council Member for US) .

 The United States, a founding member of IIASA since 1972, hosted IIASA Director General John Schellnhuber and Head of Communications and External Relations Barbara Kreissler for a multi-day trip to Washington DC to reflect IIASA’s ongoing commitment to address global challenges through scientific research and policy dialogue.